All Episodes

 Yes, a good Catholic.

-Um I want to say real quick, real quick a uh hello to PFC, Jacob Patton, and everyone serving over in Iraq.
+I want to say real quick, real quick, a hello to PFC Jacob Patton and everyone serving over in Iraq.

-He is our hero, and I want them to let to let them know they're in our prayers every day.
+He is our hero, and I want him to let them know they're in our prayers every day.

 They need to be saying it to the American soldiers because they're the ones putting their lives on the line out there.